marionnewlevant/craft-picture/README.md

       // array of image styles.
 The name of the style will be the key,
       // and the configuration of the style will be the value.
+      // These styles are used to generate picture and img elements
+      // with craft.picture.element
       'imageStyles' => [
         // this is the 'thumb' style.
 It will generate an img like:
         // <img